tomlurge/visionion/README.md

 	http://docs.mongodb.org/manual/core/aggregation-pipeline-limits/
 	http://docs.mongodb.org/manual/tutorial/aggregation-zip-code-data-set/

-update, half a day later: MongoDB Aggregation Framework won't cut it. no javascript, verbose syntax, and some rather unfortunate restrictions  make it close to impossible to re-implement the mapReduce script. so let's go with Hadoop.
+#### update, half a day later
+MongoDB Aggregation Framework won't cut it. no javascript, verbose syntax, and some rather unfortunate restrictions  make it close to impossible to re-implement the mapReduce script. so let's go with Hadoop.

 	http://stackoverflow.com/questions/9287585/hadoop-map-reduce-vs-built-in-map-reduce
 	http://steveeichert.com/2010/03/31/data-analysis-using-mongodb-map-reduce.html/
 	https://github.com/mongodb/mongo-hadoop

-working notes 07/11/13:
+####  working notes 07/11/13:
 hadoop is not that hard to set up after all (at last). problem is: java sucks. other problem is: no debian package for hadoop.
-looked into alternatives briefly: mondrian (olap solution) is available for debian, as is virtuoso which claims to support map reduce and be very modern and fast. both not really sure bets and also not effortless to check out either.
+looked into alternatives briefly: mondrian (olap solution) is available for debian (but not in debian stable), as is virtuoso which claims to support map reduce (but only in a newer version, not the one in debian stable) and be very modern and fast (dito only in the newest version, not the one in debian stable). both not really sure bets and also not effortless to test either.
-along come articels about json support in PostgreSQL 9.4 being faster than in mongodb, and python in postgresql being very well supported, even suitable to implement map reduce jobs. the latter, together with the support of materialized views in the same PostgreSQL 9.4 should make it possible to put away mongodb for good. and python (which is much more fun than java) is also supported by hadoops "streaming" extension. so the plan is:
+along come articels about json support in PostgreSQL 9.4 being faster than in mongodb, and python in postgresql being very well supported, even suitable to implement map reduce jobs. the latter, together with the support of materialized views in the same PostgreSQL 9.4 should make it possible to put away mongodb for good (problem: debian stable contains only 9.1). and python (which is much more fun than java) is also supported by hadoops "streaming" extension. so the plan is:
 - get a simple java based map reduce job running in hadoop (like: number of relays).
 - then implement the whole hadoop mapreduce job in python.